Scherzer's turn to flirt with no-hitter as Nationals beat Cards 3-1

 Scherzer took a no-hitter into the seventh inning and new dad Daniel Hudson closed it out in the ninth to preserve the win for the visiting Nationals, who took a 2-0 lead in the best-of-seven series.

-The Nationals, who rallied to upset the 106-win Los Angeles Dodgers in the previous round, host games three and four on Monday and Tuesday.
+The Nationals, who rallied to upset the 106-win Los Angeles Dodgers in the previous round, are now just two wins away from advancing to the World Series.

-The winner of the series will take on either the New York Yankees or Houston Astros in the World Series.
+The best-of-seven NL Championship series shifts to Washington for games three and four.
+The winner will take on either the New York Yankees or Houston Astros in the World Series.

 Scherzer's gem came less than 24 hours after Anibal Sanchez took a no-hitter into the eighth inning in Washington's 2-0 win in game one.

 Scherzer didn't allow a hit Saturday until Paul Goldschmidt led off the seventh inning with a single.
 Sanchez had his no-hit bid busted up by a single from Jose Martinez.

 "For me, I'm just in the moment," Scherzer said.
 "I'm not trying to do anything great."

 Scherzer finished with 11 strikeouts, allowed one hit and walked two and has been pitching on just a few days rest in these playoffs.

 "He was dynamite," Nationals manager Dave Martinez said of Scherzer.